Reusable Silicone Straw FAQ’s

 Here is a breakdown of tumblers and recommended silicone straw size:

-- For smaller tumblers, such as 20oz Tumbler from brands Yeti, rTic, use: 8.25” Silicone Tumbler Straw
+- The best reusable straws for smaller tumblers, such as 20oz Tumbler from brands Yeti, rTic, use: 8.25” Silicone Tumbler Straw

 - 9” Smoothie straws work great for most large tumblers such as the most popular 30oz Yeti tumblers